-Another variable to consider that when the Video instance sizes are smaller, Connect adjusts to a lower publishing resolution to save some bandwidth.
-Unless you are sure the clients have the addin, the final planning number for our 12 webcam meeting is:
+Another variable to consider is that when the Video instance sizes are smaller, Adobe Connect adjusts to a lower publishing resolution to save some bandwidth.

 Presenting a PowerPoint or a PDF that is uploaded to the Meeting room does not add much to the overhead.
 Chat, Notes and Whiteboards are also insignificant with reference to bandwidth impact.

 To drill home the point and procedure, let’s try the same exercise with 12 concurrent interactive collaborating Video feeds (a good practical limit to consider within any Meeting) with quality set to low:

 - Each of our 12 clients is connected to the server and will receive 11 video streams from the server (N-1).